15 Quick Healthy Meals Doctors and Nutritionists Make Every Day

 Sweet Potato Toast with Avocado and Eggs

-This toast is on the daily menu for Amy von Sydow Green, MD, MS, RD, a clinical dietitian at Penn Metabolic Medicine in Philadelphia.
+This toast is on the daily menu for Amy von Sydow Green, MD, RD, a clinical dietitian at Penn Metabolic Medicine in Philadelphia.
 “It’s such a flavorful and satisfying breakfast or lunch and is made with whole and simple ingredients.
 The sweet potato provides complex carbohydrates, which result in long-lasting energy, and the eggs add high-quality protein, which helps me feel full for several hours.
 The avocado is rich in heart-healthy monounsaturated fat.”
 To make it yourself, slice a sweet potato into half-inch slices, lengthwise.
 Spray the slices with olive oil, sprinkle them with black pepper and salt, and roast in the oven at 425°F for 15 to 20 minutes, turning once, until browned.
 Top toast with one to two fried eggs and half an avocado, sliced.
 Sprinkle with chili flakes, and serve with bell pepper slices.
-Here are 55 delicious ways to have eggs for every meal.
+(Here are the ways to make eggs for every meal.)

 Vegetable “Fried” Rice with Almond-Teriyaki Sauce

 This protein-rich fried rice dish is one of my staple quick healthy meals for busy weeknights.
 It combines ingredients I always keep on hand, including fiber-offering frozen green beans, almonds, almond butter, and brown rice—as well as protein-rich eggs.
-The dish takes just minutes to make!
+The dish takes just minutes to make.
+(This is how to get more protein in your diet.)

 Sheet Pan Salmon with Sweet Chili Sauce

 Sheet-pan recipes are so easy because everything gets cooked on one pan in the oven.
 “I love this salmon recipe because it’s nutritious and fast,” says Sonali Ruder, DO, an emergency room physician in Fort Lauderdale, Florida, and author of Natural Pregnancy Cookbook.
 “Salmon is a nutritious lean protein and an excellent source of omega-3 fatty acids.
 The red bell peppers and asparagus add fiber and micronutrients like vitamin C and folate.”
 You can make endless variations of this dish, varying the protein and vegetables depending on what your family likes.
 If you prefer tilapia, try this pesto tilapia sheet pan dinner from Katie Pfeffer-Scanlan, MS, RD, a nutritionist in Boulder, Colorado.
-Next, check out the 50 foods nutritionists never eat (so you shouldn’t either).
+(Next, check out the foods nutritionists avoid.)